lesmatines/island-designer/README.md

 # island-designer
-A Personal project of a small tool for animal acrossing island design.
+A personal project of a small tool for animal crossing island design.